cook-jeremy/StarRatingAPI/README.md

 ```
 However, this creates a dependency on SF Symbols just for the convenience of implementing a simple rating, which is not worth the trade-off.

-# Issues
+# Open Questions
-A rating style should be agnostic to the specific underlying types of `Value` which are used by `Rating<Value>` in the view hierarchy.
-For example, the following should apply the style regardless of `Float` or `Double`:
+Should a rating style be agnostic to a rating's concrete value type?
+For example, should the following apply the `CircleRatingStyle` to each `Rating` regardless of `Float` or `Double`?
 ```swift
 VStack {
     Rating(value: .constant(Float(3.2)))